typedb/typedb-examples/2025-advent-of-typeql/day_10.md

   $other isa planet, has name $other-name; # name for readability of output
 ```

-Notice that the second planet could _also_ be Mars!
+When you execute this, you'll get two pairs: Mars, Earth, and Mars, Mars - there's nothing to prevent the second planet from being the same as the first!
 Let's just filter this out with a `not { ... is ... };` comparison.

 Answer
 ```typeql